dchicchon/GitTrack/README.md

 - Admin can reset passwords for users

 #### Instructors
-- Instructor can invite students to cohort
-- Instructor can create many cohorts that have many students assigned to them
-- Instructor can track the progress of individual students and compare them to each other on a graph

 - Instructors can send messages to their students via a forum.
-THis will be in the form of an additional page that will be a message board for students *or* on the same home page for students
+This will be in the form of an additional page that will be a message board for students *or* on the same home page for students

 #### Students
 - Students can see their progress and check their percentile compared to the cohort as a whole.